-The depth of the monitoring bore GM13 overall remained relatively consistent during 2018/2019, with a range of 1.98m and an average of 11.1m (Graph 7.8).
-GM6 followed a similar pattern for the reporting period with an average standing water level of 18.1m below ground level and range of 2.75m.
-The depth range of these bores can be attributed to recharge of local aquifers following rainfall as can be seen in the reduction of depth in February.
+Bore GW06 remained very stable during the reporting period, with a range from 15.53m to 19.0m below ground level, while GM13 followed a similar but less pronounced trend for the reporting period with an average standing water level of 10.75m and a range of 0.68m (Graph 7.8).

+The depth range of these bores can be attributed to recharge of local aquifers following rainfall as can be seen in the slight reduction of depth in February and August 2020.
 The results indicate that the quarry development is not impacting the standing water level in the bores.
-These results are in line with the EIS predictions.
+The decrease in water level was attributable to the drought conditions but did not fall by more than 20% in either bore and therefore did not trigger further investigations as would have been required by the Trigger Action Response plan.
+These results are also in line with the EIS predictions.
+Bore monitoring will continue in the coming reporting period and expansion of the monitoring network with additional bore/s on the western side of the quarry will be examined.